dremonkey/chatty/README.md

 Chatty
 ---------------------

 Example frontend for a hypothetical chat application built using AngularJS.
+Currently only works in Chrome and Safari.

 Usage
 --------